mattermost/mattermost-developer-documentation/site/content/contribute/more-info/mobile/push-notifications/ios.md

   - /contribute/mobile/push-notifications/ios
 ---

-Push notifications on iOS are managed and dispatched using [Apple's Push Notification Service](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html).
+Push notifications on iOS are managed and dispatched using {{< newtabref href="https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html" title="Apple's Push Notification Service" >}}.
 You must have a **Paid Apple Developer account** to create certificates needed to send notifications using this service.

 - Generate a Certificate from Keychain Access
     - Launch the **Keychain Access application** in your Mac and select **KeyChain Access -\Certificate Assistant -\Request a Certificate From a Certificate Authority...**